 How LED lighting can help you save

-Just 10% of the energy a 50W halogen lamp consumes goes into producing light.
-The rest is lost as heat, which can increases ambient room temperature.
-Replacement with LED lights means less wastage – a 7W LED light uses most of its energy on light and emits barely any heat.
+Did you know that only 10% of the energy a 50W halogen lamp consumes goes into producing actual light?
+The rest of your energy is lost as heat, which can increase ambient room temperature.
+Replacement with an LED light means less wastage – a 7W LED light uses almost 100% of its energy on light and emits barely any heat.

-LED lights also last much longer than standard globes, which cuts down on replacement costs.
+LED lights also last much longer than standard globes, which cuts down on your replacement and maintenance costs.

 Additional LED benefits include:

 - Improved vibrancy and appearance of your facility, thanks to their sharper focus, colour rendition and enhanced ambient lighting.

 - Improved workplace productivity by reducing glare and thus eyestrain.

 - Safer, as they don’t shatter or burn.
 As very few LEDs contain glass, there’s less chance of injury if an accident does occur.